jmwind/bouncifyrn/README.md

 - [x] clean up exploded boxes more aggresively
 - [x] ball can stop outside the side bounds of screen
 - [ ] replace all the crappy array indeces with x,y
+- [ ] bug where ball can fit between spaces between boxes.
+Collision detection needs more resolution.

 🍄